dcasati/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

-Login to one of the controller nodes:
+Login to one of the controller nodes from the jumpbox:

 ```
-gcloud compute ssh controller-0
+ssh controller-0
 ```

 List the registered Kubernetes nodes: